etola/makefile-heaven/README.md

 a rapid makefile configuration utility

-This set of files lets the user to quickly setup a makefile based project.
-The goal is to have a quick way to start a project but still have a human-readable makefile in the end.
+this set of files lets the user to quickly setup a makefile based project. the goal is to have a quick way to start a project but still have a h uman-readable makefile in the end.

-For this purpose we separate a standard makefile in to 3 separate files:
+for this purpose we separate a standard makefile in to 3 separate files:

 makefile                  : a very simple file which contains project and author information +